 3. Jug Frothers

-Jug frothers are electric and can be stand-alone or an attachment to a drip coffee maker.
+Jug frothers are electric and can be stand-alone or an attachment to a coffee maker.
 Popular jug frothers include the Keurig milk frother, Breville milk cafe frother, and the Nespresso milk frothers.

 Jug frothers, as the name suggests, have a frothing jug and a frother base that features a power cord.
 Jug frothers simultaneously warm and froth milk at the press of a button.
 They are ideal for home use because they are portable, easy to use, and cheaper as compared to electric milk steamers.